 Remember that the goal of a Gemba Walk is to identify improvement opportunities.
 As such, your questions should be structured to evaluate the process and not the person.

-The moment a person feels like they are being evaluated, judged, or blamed, they may not be able to clear straightforward answers.
+When a person feels like they are being evaluated, judged, or blamed, they may not be able to clear, straightforward answers.

 Important!
-This does not mean that you should not show interest in the person, quite the contrary.
-The gaps to be captured can be of human nature, i.e. related to the well-being of individuals, their training, their skills, and competencies, etc. After all, the Gemba Walk is a special time for team members to help them achieve their goals.
+This does not mean that you should not show interest in the person; quite the contrary.
+The gaps to be captured can be of human nature, i.e., related to individuals' well-being, training, skills, competencies, etc. After all, the Gemba Walk is a special time for team members to help them achieve their goals.

 Every data point you and your team come across needs recording.
 Your checklist should provide space for you to record the answers to the questions.
 However, there are tools such as UTrakk that digitize Gemba Walks and make data entry easy.
 UTrakk also allows you to create an action and assign someone to handle it.